rafnixschaf/iota/crates/iota-graphql-rpc/README.md

 ## Running tests

+The crate provides test coverage for server functionality, covering client validation, query validation, reading and writing data, query limits, and health checks.
+For query tests, please see the `iota-graphql-e2e-tests` crate.

 To run the tests, a running postgres database is required.
 To do so, follow the [Indexer database setup](../iota-indexer/README.md#database-setup) to set up a database.